Carl Bellingrodt: Life and works as a photographer

 Bellingrodt was born on 7 April 1897 in Cologne, but began taking photographs even before the First World War.
 His first surviving photograph was of the German emperor, Kaiser Wilhelm II Very soon he specialised in landscape photography and especially railway photography.
 In the course of his work he took more than 30,000 photographs of locomotives and trains.
-Unfortunately his collection suffered heavy losses as the result of a fire and a water pipe leak.
+His collection suffered heavy losses as the result of a fire and a water pipe leak.

 Bellingrodt is known not just for his systematically compiled photographs of individual locomotives and locomotive classes using specific, standard perspectives.
 Especially loved by railway fans and preferred by Bellingrodt are his photographs of trains in striking country settings, at stations or in station yards.
 The majority of his shots were taken in black and white; colour photographs by Bellingrodt are rarer.
 His photographic method, in which the train is crossing the picture diagonally was a style emulated by other railway photographers.
 Even before the Second World War, Bellingrodt sold photographs to publishing houses.
 These often acted as pictures for postcards.
 Bellingrodt also worked as a slide photographer for the Deutsche Reichsbahn.

 After Bellingrodt's death on 24 September 1971 in Wuppertal, his archive was extended for several years by his wife until she eventually sold it in 1981 to the Eisenbahn-Kurier magazine.
 Today the majority of his photographic works, including an almost complete collection of photographs, are in private ownership.